MathieuTuli/jarvis.nvim/README.md

 # jarvis.nvim

+Jarvis cause the term LLMs might not last the test of time. i.e. it won't

-A neovim plugin for no agent-assisted programming.
+A neovim plugin for no *agent*-assisted programming.
 Currently supports the following models:
 - LLMS: [local, OpenAI, Anthropic]

 Based on [melbaldove/jarvis.nvim](https://github.com/melbaldove/llm.nvim)

+The main features/differences:
+- the ui.
+    - this is an extension to [telescope](https://github.com/nvim-telescope/telescope.nvim)
+    - this lets you open a floating window, type prompts, and also neatly seperates user prompts and responses. it's just streamlining the process.
+    - *You can still use the file format if you'd like*.
+- you can also fuzzy find previous sessions easily and open/swap between them quickly
+    - fuzzy find by content
+    - fuzzy find by filename (it stores a registry of all previous .md files so you can open them across folders. you can clear this cache)
+- also there's support for local and api models

 ### Installation